-5. Put the two screws in the holes in pump body and put gasket over screw threads.
-(Critical: make sure holes in gasket line up with holes in pump)
+2d.
+Put the two screws in the holes in pump body and put gasket over screw threads making sure holes in gasket line up with holes in pump.

-6. Put a small quantity of screw lock on each screw and in the first two threads of the two threaded holes in the casing.
-DO NOT! put an excess of screw lock in the holes, or the screws can hydraulically burst the engine casing.
-Place pump in position, screw in the two screws each one a small amount at a time, until both screws centralise the pump, then nip up tightly.
+2e.
+Hold pump in position, screw in the two screws each one a small amount at a time, until both screws centralise the pump, then nip up tightly.
 Check the camshaft has still got end float.

-7. Now fill oil tank with oil, remove centre priming vent bleed screw with hexagon head and screwdriver slot and allow air and oil to escape until all air bubbles stop and oil only escapes, (it may take a few seconds for the oil to drain down from the oil tank) after a generous amount of oil has escaped replace bleed screw and lock tab washer, lock the screw up tightly and secure with lock tab.
+2f.
+Fill oil tank with oil, remove priming screw with hexagon head and screwdriver

+(4) slot and allow air and oil to escape until all air bubbles stop and oil only escapes, this may take a few seconds for the oil to drain down from the oil tank.
+Replace bleed screw and lock tab washer, (See Fig. 4) lock the screw up tightly and secure with lock tab.
 The pump is now fully primed.

-8. On some engines the timing cover has been modified to give slightly more clearance for the larger oil pumps.
+2g.
+On some engines the timing cover has been modified to give slightly more clearance for the larger oil pumps.
 Check if the cover fouls the left hand side of the pump.
 Also check that there is no damage on the two mating cover faces.
 Place the cover on the engine, if the cover sits flush up to the engine face no modification is needed.
-Go to step 10.
-If a gap can be seen we recommend the following procedure.
+Go to step 2i.

-9. Place a piece of plasticine about 25mm square and 12mm thick inside the cover just under the second boss down on the right hand side looking into the cover.
+2h.
+Place a piece of plasticine about 1"(25) square and 1⁄2"(12mm) thick inside the cover just under the second boss down on the right hand side looking into the cover.
 Put the cover back on, press fully on.
 Remove cover and the contact area will now be revealed.
 Carefully remove a small amount of material with a rotary burr and electric drill or similar, until a clearance is achieved.

-10. From now on re-assembly is fully covered in the Triumph manual, or alternatively reverse the dismantling procedure.
+2i.
+From now on re-assembly is fully covered in the Triumph manual, or alternatively reverse the dismantling procedure.